 A word about the Bible: Because the literature of Western culture draws so commonly on knowledge of the Bible and because so many Americans in the 21st Century lack that background knowledge, we have added selections from the Bible to the summer reading.
-The stories are those frequently alluded to in literature and should become part of your cultural knowledge since they show up in such diverse literature as Blake's "Songs of Innocence and Experience,"

-Morrison's Beloved, and Matt Groening's The Simpsons.

-Realize that you should NOT read these selections in terms of faith but rather in terms of literature.
+The stories are those frequently alluded to in literature and should become part of your cultural knowledge since they show up in such diverse literature as Blake's "Songs of Innocence and Experience, "Morrison's Beloved, and Matt Groening's The Simpsons.
+Read these selections in terms of faith but rather in terms of literature.